Read This First

 Prompt 3: How do logical fallacies and cognitive biases distort public debate?

-The section works by contrast: Visible errors as a load-bearing piece, Underlying pressures as a pressure point, and Confirmation bias plus cherry-picking as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Visible errors as a load-bearing piece, Underlying pressures as a pressure point, and Confirmation bias plus cherry-picking as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

 In plain terms: Fallacies and biases usually work together.

-The important discipline is to keep Visible errors distinct from Underlying pressures.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Visible errors distinct from Underlying pressures.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-The Value and Limits of Debate should remain connected to a live intellectual practice.
-The response is strongest when logical fallacies changes how the reader would question, compare, or revise a neighboring claim.
+The Value and Limits of Debate should remain tied to a live intellectual practice.
+The response earns its keep when logical fallacies changes how the reader would question, compare, or revise a neighboring claim.

 1. Visible errors: Logical fallacies matter because they make weak inference look stronger than it is.